zeebe-io/enhancements/ZEP000-project-management.md

 Core team members __should__ categorize issues that they create immediately.
 Consequently, every week, a team member is tasked with categorizing new issues created by external users.

+> Note that categorizing is meant to be a very broad initial assessment based on the information given.
+It is not meant to do root cause analysis!

 ## Prioritizing

 Prioritization is done primarily to ease the task of assigning issues to developers (whether self-assigned or by the project manager).